 Transportation in Oceania

 By air: Unless you’re a sucker for long choppy boat rides, you’ll likely enter Oceania by plane via Australia or New Zealand.
-The region’s busiest airports include Sydney (SYD), Melbourne (MEL), Auckland (AKL), Brisbana (BNE), and Perth (PER).
+The region’s busiest airports include Sydney (SYD), Melbourne (MEL), Auckland (AKL), Brisbane (BNE), and Perth (PER).
 Other destinations in Oceania with direct routes from international gateways include Nadi (Fiji), Port Moresby (Papua New Guinea), Nouméa (New Caledonia), Tonga, Samoa, and Tahiti.

 By air: Much like getting to the region, moving between countries & islands in Oceania is best accomplished by air.
-The airports in Auckland in New Zealand, Brisbane and Sydney in Australia, and Nadi in Fiji tend to have the best connections to other Oceania destinations.
+The airports in Auckland in New Zealand, Brisbane, and Sydney in Australia, and Nadi in Fiji tend to have the best connections to other Oceania destinations.
 If you’re travelling to less popular destinations, be sure to practice extreme patience as schedules can be a little spotty at times.